EdmundBenedict/lordcephei.github.io/pages/lmf_pbte_tutorial.md

    Local orbitals are written _basp0.pbte_{: style="color: green"} as nonzero values of &thinsp;**PZ**.
 6. Supply an [estimate](/tutorial/lmf/lmf_pbte_tutorial/#estimate-for-gmax) for the interstitial density plane wave cutoff **GMAX**.

-**lmfa**{: style="color: blue"} is a tool that will provide all of this information automatically.
+**lmfa**{: style="color: blue"} will provide all of this information automatically.
 It will write atomic density information to _atm.pbte_{: style="color: green"} and basis set information to template _basp0.pbte_{: style="color: green"}.
 The Questaal suite reads from _basp.pbte_{: style="color: green"}, but **lmfa**{: style="color: blue"} writes to basp0 to avoid overwriting a file you may want to preserve.
 You can edit _basp.pbte_{: style="color: green"} and customize the basis set.